apache/iceberg/docs/docs/daft.md

 # Daft

 [Daft](www.getdaft.io) is a distributed query engine written in Python and Rust, two fast-growing ecosystems in the data engineering and machine learning industry.

-It exposes it's flavor of the widely adopted [DataFrame API](https://www.getdaft.io/projects/docs/en/latest/api_docs/dataframe.html) akin to many existing Python libraries.
+It exposes its flavor of the familiar [Python DataFrame API](https://www.getdaft.io/projects/docs/en/latest/api_docs/dataframe.html) which is a common abstraction over querying tables of data in the Python data ecosystem.

-Iceberg supports reading of Iceberg tables into Daft DataFrames by using the Python client library [PyIceberg](https://py.iceberg.apache.org/).

-For Python users, Daft is complementary to PyIceberg as a query engine layer:

-* **PyIceberg:** catalog/table management tasks (e.g. creation of tables, modifying table schemas)
-* **Daft:** querying tables (e.g. previewing tables, data ETL and analysis)

-In database terms, PyIceberg is the Data Description Language (DDL) for database administration and Daft is the Data Manipulation Language (DML) for querying data.
+Daft DataFrames are a powerful interface to power use-cases across ML/AI training, batch inference, feature engineering and traditional analytics.
+Daft's tight integration with Iceberg unlocks novel capabilities for both traditional analytics and Pythonic ML workloads on your data catalog.

 ## Enabling Iceberg support in Daft

+[PyIceberg](https://py.iceberg.apache.org/) supports reading of Iceberg tables into Daft DataFrames.

 To use Iceberg with Daft, ensure that the [PyIceberg](https://py.iceberg.apache.org/) library is also installed in your current Python environment.